MichaelSturgeon/hunter-gatherer/README.md

 - The project will now have been cloned on your local machine for use.

 # Credits
+## Content
+All images used for this project were sourced from their respective official websites.
+By obtaining images directly from the original sources, we aim to maintain authenticity and accuracy in our representation of the content.

 ## Code
 I would like to express my gratitude to the Code Institute walk-through project for offering a robust foundation, that has supported my development with this project.
 Key components integrated into my own code inspired by the walk-through, include the Navigation Bar, and Login/ Logout pages.
 I have also gained valuable knowledge from studying the official documentation for both Django and React.